codyaverett/memento/learning/computing/programming/python/django/django class models.md

 Profit!
 You can manipulate the Product information directly from the DJango admin site.
 ![[Pasted image 20220914033351.png]]

-## Using the python shell to create Products
+## Using the Python Shell to Create Products

 ```shell
 python manage.py shell